 Most games consoles come with settings, which can be put in place for either the device itself or the games platform.
-It’s easy to forget that games consoles allow players to connect to the internet and talk to people all over the world so setting controls on devices and the platform itself (such as X Box) is important.
+It's easy to forget that games consoles allow players to connect to the internet and talk to people all over the world, So setting controls on devices and on the platform itself is important.

-Broadband and network filters generally come free with your service.
-These can be used to prevent material coming into your home.
-For example, you could restrict anything with a horror or sexual content being accessible via your home broadband.
-Instructions for accessing these filters can be found on the service providers’ websites – look at the bottom of the page to find the “help” or “security” page.
+Broadband and network controls can be used to prevent inappropriate material from being accessed.
+For example, restricting anything with a horror or sexual content from being accessible via your home broadband.
+Instructions for accessing these filters can be found on the service provider's websites.
+Look at the bottom of the page to find the "help" or "security" page.

-Search engines such as Google, Yahoo and Bing allow users to filter out certain types of search results.
+Search engines such as Google allow users to filter out certain types of search results.
 This means you can reduce the risk of your child seeing adult content like pornography, or set limits on the time they spend online.
 Look for the cogwheel “settings” symbol where you will find the options for each provider.
 You can also encourage your child to use safer search facilities, such as SafeSearch Kids from Google.

 Social media and other websites

 As with search engines, social media and sites like YouTube have privacy and security settings.
 These can prevent your child from being contacted by strangers or from seeing inappropriate material.
-It is important to remember that content filters cannot prevent other people from sending offensive or inappropriate messages or comments to your child’s account, so controlling who can contact your child is a key step.
+It is important to remember that content filters can't prevent other people from sending offensive or inappropriate messages or comments to your child's account.
+So controlling who can contact your child is a key step.